 - Drink water as your primary beverage and drink adequate amounts.

-- Eat loads of fruits and vegetables which also have high water content.
+- Eat a variety of fruits and vegetables (except those listed above), which also have high water content.

 - Increase citric acid consumption.
 Add lemon or lime juice to water, use lemons and limes when cooking, and use small amounts of orange juice in salad dressings and when cooking.

-- If you do tend to like oxalate-rich foods, then consider including calcium-rich foods in your diet.
+- If you like oxalate-rich foods, then consider including calcium-rich foods in your diet.
 The calcium can bind to the oxalate and reduce the risk of stone formation.
-Include dairy foods, calcium-fortified foods like healthy cereals and whole grain enriched breads.
-Calcium supplements however may require limited use.
+These include dairy foods, calcium-fortified foods like healthy cereals, and whole grain enriched breads.

 - Plant-based proteins are preferable to meat-based proteins.
 Include peas, beans, lentils, fish, and tofu.
 It’s also important to maintain a healthy weight and to choose a balanced diet that’s not designated high protein, if you do need to lose weight.